michael-franke/michael-franke.github.io/_posts/2017-07-07-BF_computation.md

 {% highlight r %}
-paste0("Bayes factor in favor of the complex model: ",
+paste0("Approximate Bayes factor in favor of the complex model (using Savage-Dickey): ",
        round(1/posterior_w,3) )
 {% endhighlight %}

 {% highlight text %}
-## [1] "Bayes factor in favor of the complex model: 4.736"
+## [1] "Approximate Bayes factor in favor of the complex model (using Savage-Dickey): 4.736"
 {% endhighlight %}

 In sum, the Savage-Dickey method is an elegant and practical method for computing (or approximating, if based on sampling) Bayes factors for properly nested models.
 It is particularly useful when the nested model fixes just a small number of parameters that are free in the nesting model.
 The method needs to go through two bottlenecks that can introduce imprecision in an estimate: first, we may have to rely on posterior samples; second, we may have to rely an numerical approximation of a point-density from the samples.